The Practical Kitchen

 Mix everything together until a messy, sticky dough forms.

 I like using a dough whisk for this step — it's super efficient at mixing wet, sticky doughs.

-Once the dough is mixed, gather it into a loose ball in the bottom of the bowl, cover, and let it rise for 5 minutes.
+Over the next 20 minutes, perform three sets of folds on the dough.
 This folding process builds strength and structure into the dough.
 It traps air inside the dough for those lovely focaccia bubbles, while also allowing it to support the weight of the sauce and toppings later on.

 Focaccia Pizza Toppings & Assembly